bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 it requires you to verify your identity

-## Setting up SAML SSO for an existing Bitrise organization

-Before you start setting up SAML SSO, make sure:
+{% include message_box.html type="important" title="Before you start setting up SAML SSO" content="

-* You have an SAML-supporting Identity Provider that you can connect Bitrise to as an application.
+* you have an SAML-supporting Identity Provider that you can connect Bitrise to as an application.
-* Your account on Bitrise has an organization.
+* your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
-* **As with other** [**organization management actions**](/team-management/user-roles-on-app-teams/)**, only the organization owner can set up SALM SSO to a Bitrise organization.**
+* **as with other** [**organization management actions**](/team-management/user-roles-on-app-teams/)**, only the organization owner can set up SALM SSO to a Bitrise organization.**

-Let's dive in!
+"%}

+## Setting up SAML SSO for an existing Bitrise organization

+In this tutorial, we describe how you can set up SAML SSO and email organization members on enabling the secure connection.
  1. Go to your organization's `Security` tab on [bitrise.io](https://www.bitrise.io).
  2. Copy the `Single Sign-On URL`.  which you will use in your own Identity Provider's (IdP) site.
  3. Log into your SSO provider.